Drug OVI

 ALS Suspension Periods:

-• Failed Test (first offense, any drug or alcohol over limit): 90-day suspension.
+- Failed Test (first offense, any drug or alcohol over the limit): 90-day suspension.

-Subsequent refusals or failed tests within 10 years result in significantly longer ALS periods (e.g., 2 years for second refusal, 3 years for third refusal).
+Subsequent refusals or failed tests within 10 years result in significantly longer ALS periods (for example, 2 years for a second refusal and 3 years for a third refusal).

 Key Drug OVI Defense Strategies in Ohio